TIMELINE-Key moments in Brazil's Petrobras corruption probe

 Nov 14, 2014

-Federal police arrest 18 people, including former Petrobras engineering and services director Renato Duque and senior engineering executives, in the first broad raid of the investigation.
+Federal police arrest 18 people including former Petrobras engineering and services director Renato Duque and senior engineering executives, the first broad raid of the investigation.

 Dec 11, 2014